eeshvardasikcm/dev-video-maker-adk/video-generation/Veo2_Integration.md

 The primary focus for video generation in this Hackathon is to directly utilize the production capabilities of **Veo 2**.
 The rationale for this choice includes:

 * **High-Quality, Production-Ready Output:** Veo 2 is expected to deliver professional-grade video content suitable for immediate use.
-* **Focus on Feature Implementation:** The goal is to quickly integrate and showcase compelling video generation features rather than spending time on exploratory "proof of concept" stages.
+* **Focus on Feature Implementation:** The goal is to quickly integrate and showcase compelling video generation features.
 * **Potential for Rapid Results:** By directly engaging with Veo 2's production features (such as an API, if available), we aim for tangible results within the Hackathon timeframe.

+## Reliance on Open Source Repository

+The current plan is to depend on an open-source repository owned by the project team.
+This will allow for greater control and customization of the video generation process.

 ## Immediate Next Steps (Accelerated Development)